FarronF/limerick-council-meetings/meetings/2020/03/04-Monthly Meeting of the Municipal District of Newcastle West/Minutes - Monthly Meeting of the Municipal District of Newcastle West  - 5th February 2020.md

 units)

-15. Raheenagh – not an Irish Water agglomeration.---
+15. Raheenagh – not an Irish Water agglomeration.
+---
 6

 16. Ashford - not an Irish Water agglomeration.